miklevin/MikeLev.in/_posts/changeme.md

 SEO software.
 It will be useful for so much more than SEO but we start with SEO because it's what I know and can hold a day job for knowing.
 So first SEO and tomorrow whatever needs workflows with local AI intelligence in the pipeline.

+Okay, so today's Mac experience?
+Well, I got the Mac demo over the chasm divide that is the restarting of the server by client-side JavaScript hosting the very JavaScript it served.
+Yeah, think that through.
+The software is rebooting the webserver "hardware" mid-demo and restarting itself when the server comes back.
+And I got that working on the Mac today.
+It was already working on Linux and I have to actually make sure it's all still working later tonight at home.
+I know it's working on Mac.
+And that's huge!

+What it means is that when I give a big company demo next Thursday, I'll have quite